antvis/G6/docs/manual/middle/elements/edges/arc.en.md

 ### 2 Configure in the Data
-To configure different edges with different attributes, you can write the attributes into the edge data.
+To configure different edges with different properties, you can write the properties into the edge data.
 ```javascript
 const data = {
   nodes: [